Living in Indonesia, A Site for Expatriates

 • One of the most effective means of protection is to become a true member of your community.
 Donate for the Lebaran and August 17th activities as requested by your RT (neighborhood head), participate in community cleanup days, join in (when appropriate) the various celebrations that are organized by your RT throughout the year.
 By demonstrating an open, friendly attitude to your Indonesian neighbors it is highly likely that they will assist and protect you in an emergency situation.

-• Develop a plan whereby you can quickly contact friends and family at home in case of an emergency.
-Most embassies are poorly equipped to handling dozens of phone calls from family members in case of an emergency situation.
-Ask your embassy if they have a web site which posts travel warnings and send the URL to your family and friends so that they can access the latest emergency information.
+• Develop a plan you can quickly contact friends and family at home in case of an emergency.
+Most embassies are poorly equipped to handling hundreds (if not thousands) of phone calls from family members in case of an emergency situation.
+Be aware that in the event of an emergency, often the local telephone lines are over run and it may take a few hours before the lines free up and you are able to make a phone call to friends and family notifying them of your condition and location.
+Ask your embassy if they have a website which posts travel warnings and send the URL to your family and friends so that they can access the latest emergency information.
 Be sure to take a list of family and friends' emails with you when you evacuate.
 Don't forget your friends in Indonesia as well as you may quickly become scattered after evacuation and want to keep in touch.
-After evacuation send emails to family members and ask them to spread the word that you have gotten out safely.
+After evacuation post your status on changing Facebook and send emails to key family members and ask them to spread the word that you have gotten out safely.

 • Take the time to keep up with current events.
-Read the Jakarta Post, or Tempo and watch English news reports.
-Ask your office and household staff for their interpretations of what is happening and its consequences for you and your family.
-They often have more up-to-date information more than the current TV broadcasts as the bamboo telegraph is very effective.
-They also listen to radio and TV reports in Bahasa Indonesia and can usually understand most of what is going on.
+Read the local English newspapers and news magazines and watch English news reports.
+Ask your Indonesian office and household staff for their interpretations of what is happening and its consequences for you and your family.
+They often have more up-to-date information than the current TV broadcasts as the bamboo telegraph is very effective.
+They also listen to radio and TV reports in Bahasa Indonesia and can usually understand most of what is being broadcast about what is going on.

-• Participate in and support the warden system in the organizations you belong to (usually women's groups and business organizations).
-Be advised however that while they promise to send you security notices and updates ... the warden system will quickly break down in the event of an evacuation as the wardens could be amongst the first to leave.
-Be sure your registration with your embassy is up-to-date so that you can receive their security-related notices, which may keep coming long after the warden system is ineffective.
+• Participate in and support the warden system in the organizations you belong to (usually women's groups and business organizations have one).
+Be advised however that while they promise to send you security notices and updates ... the warden system will quickly break down in the event of an evacuation as the wardens most likely will also be evacuated.
+Instructions to wardens is often that they should protect their own family first and then consider the warden responsibility.
+When phone lines become overloaded during an emergency or because of circuit overload or power outages, wardens often have difficulties contacting people in their districts.
+Be sure your registration with your embassyis up-to-date so that you can receive their security-related notices, which may keep coming long after the warden system is ineffective.

 • Carefully consider options for evacuation destinations, other than Singapore and Australia.
 For example, after the May 1998 riots, many expats chose to evacuate to Bali instead of going overseas.
 They felt the climate to be less volatile and safer than Jakarta.

-• Consider keeping more rupiah than normal in your home, in case of an unexpected period of bank closures, other difficulties in obtaining the local currency or in the event that you may find yourself home bound for a period of time.
+• Consider keeping a good amount of rupiah in your home, in preparation for an unexpected period of bank closures, other difficulties in obtaining the local currency, electricity disruptions, or in the event that you may find yourself home bound for a period of time.
 If you have to evacuate, you may also need to leave cash with your household staff to cover household expenses and salaries until your return.

-• Emergency Evacuation flights organized by embassies for their citizens will most likely be one-way “tickets” to a nearby safe haven, usually Singapore, Bangkok or Australia.
+• Emergency Evacuation flights organized by embassies for their citizens will most likely be one-way tickets to a nearby safe haven, usually Singapore, Bangkok or Australia.
 You get the bill later.
-Once you're at your safe haven you may be totally on your own.
+Once you're at your safe haven you will mostly likely be totally on your own, paying all your own room and board and additional travel expenses.
 In 1998, some nations assisted their citizens with finding housing, onward flights and temporary funds ... but this should NOT be expected.
 In several cases the embassy 'banned' the return of their citizens for a period of time ... though you could return at your own risk on your own.
 Some embassy-organized flights departed from Halim airport in Jakarta and landed in military airports at the destination.
-Some flight arrivals were even covered by CNN ... !
+Some flight arrivals were even covered by CNN !

 • For those outside Indonesia when the evacuation begins, it will be very difficult to return to Jakarta to “rescue” your family.
 Commercial flights may not be coming in and access from the airport to the town may be difficult or dangerous.
 Discuss actions your spouse should take in these circumstances.